venkyg88/Data-Visualization/README.md

 Think like a designer - you will learn a number of design principles in this lesson to assist as you start to put together your own data visualizations.

 Tell a story - your visualizations should give the audience a story.
 The most powerful data visualizations move people to take action.

+There are two main reasons for creating visuals using data:

+Exploratory analysis is done when you are searching for insights.
+These visualizations don't need to be perfect.
+You are using plots to find insights, but they don't need to be aesthetically appealing.
+You are the consumer of these plots, and you need to be able to find the answer to your questions from these plots.

+Explanatory analysis is done when you are providing your results for others.
+These visualizations need to provide you the emphasis necessary to convey your message.
+They should be accurate, insightful, and visually appealing.

+The five steps of the data analysis process:

+Extract - Obtain the data from a spreadsheet, SQL, the web, etc.

+Clean - Here we could use exploratory visuals.

+Explore - Here we use exploratory visuals.

+Analyze - Here we might use either exploratory or explanatory visuals.

+Share - Here is where explanatory visuals live.